sirano1004/Investigating-the-Outside-Option-in-RLHF-reward-models/README.md

 1.  **SFT (Baseline):** The supervised fine-tuned model with no subsequent preference alignment.
 2.  **SFT + DPO with Full Data:** The SFT model further trained with DPO on the preference data.
 It was trained on the pairwise preferences between the two generated responses, ignoring any preference involving the outside option.
 3.  **SFT + DPO with Data Removal:** The SFT model trained with DPO on a **filtered dataset**.
 All samples where the "outside option" was the most preferred choice were removed.
-This simulates the flawed methodology discussed previously.
+This simulates the data cleaning process to remove bad samples.
 4.  **SFT + DPO with Outside Option:** The SFT model trained with a custom DPO-like objective that attempts to incorporate the three-way preference, including the outside option.
 This model attempts to learn the absolute reward scale and implicitly estimates the partition function $Z(x)$.

 ---